Families building on their strengths to reach their goals

 - A great opportunity for you to build upon your family’s strengths in order to achieve self-sufficiency.

 Who is Eligible?

-You are eligible if you participate in the Family Investment Program (FIP) and meet one of the following requirements:
+You are eligible if you or one of your household members receive benefits through the Family Investment Program (FIP)

 What is a Family Development Specialist?